-New legislation outlines the process for human sexuality instruction and as a result the District recognizes the right of a parent or guardian to withdraw a child from instruction or an organized school function regarding human sexuality instruction.
+Recent legislation outlines the process for human sexuality instruction and as a result the District recognizes the right of a parent or guardian to withdraw a child from instruction or an organized school function regarding human sexuality instruction.
 Such withdrawals will be classified as an excused absence.

-Parents and guardians will be notified within 48 hours prior to holding an event or assembly or introducing material for instructional use.
+Parents and guardians will be notified no less than 48 hours prior to holding an event or assembly or introducing human sexuality material for instructional use.